crazyvector/Angular-Cross-Section-Calculator/Resources/Spectre/README.md

-here are some examples of spectrum
+Here are some examples of spectrum